MicrosoftDocs/azure-stack-docs/azure-stack/operator/deployment-networking.md

 ![Azure Stack Hub deployment network topology](media/deployment-networking/figure1.png)

 > [!NOTE]
-> This article describes the requirements for a connected deployment, to learn about other deployment methods, see [Azure Stack Hub deployment connection models](azure-stack-connection-models.md).
+> This article describes the requirements for a connected deployment.
+To learn about other deployment methods, see [Azure Stack Hub deployment connection models](azure-stack-connection-models.md).

 ## The Deployment VM